Narthur/ohc-handbook/Section 4 - Finances.md

 For other evangelism ministries (such as Messiah’s Mansion) OHC will match 25% of approved program earnings up to a maximum of $500 per semester.
 This will be applied to the student’s account if the following requirements are met:

-* All earnings from the ministry are paid directly to OHC
+* All earnings from the ministry are paid directly to OHC.
-* The student takes part in the OHC canvassing programs during the school year
+* The student takes part in the OHC canvassing programs during the school year.

 ## Student Financial Responsibility